sudharsan-gandhi/aiohttp/readme.md

 routes
 All returns json output
-    - get - / <!-- gets all connections -->
+    1. get / *gets all connections*
-    - get - /connections <!-- gets all connections -->
+    2. get /connections *gets all connections*
-    - post - /connections <!-- no db currently just saves it on array so refreshes each time server restarts -->
+    3. post /connections *no db currently just saves it on array so refreshes each time server restarts*
-    - get - /check/:host <!-- checks ping status with host alone uses nc module instead of ping so we can use ports-->
+    4. get /check/:host *checks ping status with host alone uses nc module instead of ping so we can use port*
-    - gets - /check/:host/port/:port_number <!-- to check with port -->
+    5. gets - /check/:host/port/:port_number *to check with port*